GK2103/GK2103.github.io/README.md

 ##### Implementation:

-Both tracking features worked by using a SQLite Database and writing SQL queries using both Java and SQL to write values into the database and then displaying this back to the user in an appealing format as well as changing and deleting pre-existing data/Enteries made.
+Both tracking features were implemented by using an SQLite Database, and I wrote SQL queries using both Java and SQL to insert, edit and delete values in the database.
+Subsequently, I displayed this information to the user in an appealing format and provided functionality to modify or delete existing entries.

-The “workoutdata” SQLite database was created in the DBHelper java class, as seen in the Results section below, line 9 and 10 of Figure 5.
-Then a table was created called “Workoutdata” using the .execSQL Java function by writing an SQL query on line 16.
-The query creates a table having columns for exercise, sets, reps and weight where exercise is the primary key.
+I created the "workoutdata" SQLite database within the DBHelper Java class, as can be observed in the Results section below, specifically on lines 9 and 10 of Figure 5.
+Next, I proceeded to create a table named "Workoutdata" using the .execSQL Java function, as demonstrated on line 16.
+This SQL query defined a table with columns for exercise, sets, reps, and weight, with the exercise column serving as the primary key.

 1. View Entries: Users click "Workout Tracker" on the home page and are taken to the “Workout Tracker” Page (seen in Figure 2) and can see their stored exercise entries.